verde-rbx/verde/docs/guide/index.md

 ## Why?
 - Synchronize

   Verde, in its basic form, is just a file synchronization tool.
-If this is all you're after it may be worth looking into [Rojo](https://rojo.space) as this is a more mature and well-rounded tool.
+However, if this is all you're after it may be worth looking into [Rojo](https://rojo.space) as this is a more mature and well-rounded tool.

 - Collaborate